ranimbouraoui3/Image-Preprocessing-Platform/README.md

 - Make sure the backend is running before starting the frontend to avoid broken API calls
 - For API documentation, visit **http://localhost:8000/docs** (FastAPI auto-generated docs)

----

-## License

-This project is licensed under the MIT License.

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

----

-## Contact

-For questions or support, please open an issue in this repository.